Scientific-Computing-Lab/gpuFLOPBench/README.md

 ## Building the LLM Dataset

 We use the `analysis/vizAndPruneScrapedKernels.ipynb` notebook to ingest the `analysis/simple-scraped-kernels.json` file and emit two new JSON files with the pruned source data: `dataset-gen/simple-scraped-kernels-CUDA-pruned.json` and `dataset-gen/simple-scraped-kernels-OMP-pruned.json`.
 Given that some codes have very long input contexts, we drop these codes from inference/testing to save on inference/training costs.
-The cap we set is at 8k tokens for now.
+The cap we set is at 8k tokens for now, based on a token count analysis done to check the max number of programs we could keep without the codes being too verbose in tokenage.

 After these two files have been generated, we can use the `analysis/createZeroShotDataset.ipynb` notebook to take in all three files of `dataset-gen/simple-scraped-kernels-CUDA-pruned.json`, `dataset-gen/simple-scraped-kernels-OMP-pruned.json`, and `roofline-data.csv` and emit a JSONL file for zero-shot inferencing; the file is called: `zero-shot-inference-data.jsonl`.